 One of those early experiments was a potato kebab recipe - a simple yet flavorful starter my mum found in one of Mallika Badrinath’s books.
 The recipe is a straightforward one in which potatoes are boiled and mashed, mixed with fresh aromatic herbs like mint and coriander, spiced with green chillies and flavored with a select few Indian spice powders.
 Bread/breadcrumbs and rice flour are incorporated for texture and crispiness after which the potato mixture is shaped into kebabs and subsequently deep-fried in hot oil.
 That recipe went on to become a family favorite and was the very first dish I made as a new bride at my in-laws' home, thereby making it even more special.

 And there you have it - my beloved kebabs turned into a hearty and tasty veggie burger.
 The beauty of burgers is their versatility: mix and match patties, toppings, and sauces to your liking.
-While the term “burger” might conjure up images of meat, this potato-based version is a satisfying vegetarian spin.
+While the term “burger” generally conjure up images of meat, this potato-based version is a satisfying vegetarian spin.
 Think of it as aloo tikki given a Western makeover.
 Or call it a potato kebab sandwich, if that makes more sense to you 😊